Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources:

 Primary and secondary preventions have not been successful for the group of students needing tertiary prevention.
 This level, also known as intervention, is typically performed by special educators who employ a broader range of instructional strategies that might not be feasible within a regular classroom setting.
 Intervention is characterized by three principles (Fuchs & Fuchs, 2001, pp. 91-93):

-According to Kristine Augustyniak, Jacqueline Murphy, and Donna Phillips (2005), the current emphasis on targeted interventions for students makes it important for educators to refine their knowledge of the different learning disabilities and how they might be manifested in children.
+According to Kristine Augustyniak, Jacqueline Murphy, and Donna Phillips in Psychological Perspectives in Assessing Mathematics Learning Needs (2005), the current emphasis on targeted interventions for students makes it important for educators to refine their knowledge of the different learning disabilities and how they might be manifested in children.
 The federal government’s current classification system includes reading, language arts, and mathematics as three specific areas of deficit.
 The government presumes the disabilities are associated with a central nervous system dysfunction.

 Research in developmental, cognitive, social, and neuro-psychology has shed light on factors related to learning mathematics and the nature of math learning disability (MLD).
 Typically, students with MLD require over-learning to retain skills required in math.